Prospect B2B: Why is it difficult?

 - Purchase: the deal is signed but the commercial relationship can continue with a logic of cross-selling or additional sales, for example.

-For prospecting to be truly effective, it is necessary to precisely define the stages of the funnel, always know the position of prospects and, ideally, measure conversion rates and velocity at each stage.
+For B2B prospecting to be really effective, it is necessary to precisely define the stages of the funnel, always know the position of the prospects and, ideally, measure its conversion rates and its velocity at each stage.

 #4.
-Succeed in your prospecting plan by preparing your commercial prospecting approach and materials
+Successful B2B prospecting plan by preparing your approach and commercial prospecting supports

 To prepare your sales pitches (in the plural), you must rely on the typologies of target customers that we mentioned above.